NiR-/docker-helloflask/README.md

 echo
 ```

-(All commands have to be typed within the "dockerfile-helloworld2" directory!)
+(All commands have to be typed within the "dockerfile-helloworld" directory!)

 ######Step 2 - Build Redis for Raspberry Pi
 ```